JimmyLi2468/Short_Rate_Prediction/README.md

 The ML model doesn't really work, but it was fun to work on.
 The math model seems to be working

+## To run the project
+#### all *.csv and *.py files need to be downloaded and saved in the same directory

+change the starting month at line 203 in analyze.py

+change analyze window at line 218 in analyze.py

+default values are `36` and `12` respectively, meaning starting at the 36th month, and predict next 6 months of short rate every 12 months

+run `python analyze.py`